muni-town/weird/CONTRIBUTING.md

 #### Why the Blue Oak license for contributors and general utilities?

 Blue Oak is a simpler and [more modern alternative][blue-oak] to older permissive licenses with equivalent legal implications.
+It is [OSI approved][osi-approved]

 ## Development Setup